 Food & Habitat

-Seasonal and semi-permanent wetlands, natural lakes and reservoirs.
-Prefers deep water wetlands for breeding and brood rearing.
+Redhead ducks inhabit seasonal and semi-permanent wetlands, natural lakes and reservoirs.
+They prefer deep water wetlands for breeding and brood rearing.
 Winters in shallow coastal waters with abundant sea grasses.

 Breeding & Population

-Redheads winter mainly in the Gulf of Mexico, but can also be found along the Pacific coasts of Mexico and the U.S., and along the Atlantic coast from Chesapeake Bay to North Carolina.
+Redheads winter mainly in the Gulf of Mexico, but can also be found along the Pacific coasts of Mexico and the United States, and along the Atlantic coast from Chesapeake Bay to North Carolina.

 - Redhead ducks are exclusively North American ducks, found nowhere else on earth.